altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Robert was not aware of anything anymore~
 ~But Al-tok was.~
-*Al-tok stretched his hands as he watched the news delivered* 'that should open her up a bit more, Robert is a good tojan horse.'
+*Al-tok stretched his hands as he watched the news delivered* 'that should open her up a bit more, Robert is a good trojan horse.'
 ~Al-tok stopped.~
 'trojan horse... what else is in this head?, inventory later.'
 "Why would you... you..."
-~Alice started to stutter, then faulter, then stop.~ *Al-tok rose and joined Robert by Alice's fallen body* *He leaned down, she wasn't breathing.*
+~Alice started to stutter, then falter, then stop.~ *Al-tok rose and joined Robert by Alice's fallen body* *He leaned down, she wasn't breathing.*
 *She gasped a moment later.*
 "I wouldn't talk if I were you."
 'there it is: that seed'
 "there: you feel it?"
-*Al-tok wave his hand and Robert Grabbed her shoulder and immidiatly started speaking* "fuck fuck fuck, oh -fuck - robert. is talking, talking...wait.
+*Al-tok wave his hand and Robert Grabbed her shoulder and immediately started speaking* "fuck fuck fuck, oh -fuck - robert. is talking, talking...wait.
 I'm talking, oh that's weird, there's a delay"